-Corporate Topics「Back to Basics Project」
+Corporate Topics:「Back to Basics Project」

 Rakuten's Human Resources Department